Adilo Blog

 Each method comes with its strengths, but the key is to prepare properly, test your equipment, and rehearse before hitting the “Record Button”.

-However, if you’re looking for a streamlined, user-friendly step on how to record a Google Slides presentation with voiceover, I highly recommend trying the Adilo screen recorder.
+However, if you’re looking for a streamlined, user-friendly step on how to record a Google Slides presentation with voiceover, I highly recommend trying the Adilo chrome recorder.
 It allows you to narrate each slide individually without bouncing between tools, re-record with ease, and even export the full presentation as a video, all from one platform.

 You may also like